 At the end of the course, students will receive an internationally recognised Meteorologist qualification.1 The BMTC is registered with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 In addition, the Bureau of Meteorology maintains higher education accreditation with the Tertiary Education Quality and Standards Agency (TEQSA).

 The Bureau’s global leadership in satellite and tropical meteorology means that expert instructors can tailor content specific to international students' geographic regions, facilitating easier transition back to their local forecasting unit.

-- demonstrate an acceptable level of knowledge of meteorological theory for airspace responsibility;
+- Demonstrate a sound level of knowledge of meteorological theory and forecast procedures;

 Full details are available in our Handbook.

 Both initial training options will be conducted at the Bureau of Meteorology Training Centre (BMTC)n Melbourne. iMelbourne is known for its varied and dynamic culture.
 It is rated as Australia’s best and most livable city for students.